mruiz7797/double-seven-guitars/docs/README.md

 #### Typography

-I have used google fonts and chosen "Dosis":
+I have used Google Fonts and chosen "Dosis":

 ![Dosis Font Example](./images/dosis-font.png)

-For the typography used for the brand name I used www.picturetopeople.org to generate a more unique looking font as an image with a clear background:
+For the typography used for the brand name I used www.picturetopeople.org to generate a more unique-looking font as an image with a clear background:

 ![Font used for brand name on hero image](./images/hero-font.png)

 #### Imagery

-Images provided by the business and sourced from unsplash.
+Images provided by the business and sourced from Unsplash.

 ## Features

 ### Footer

-This is common to all pages, contains contact details and the facebook icon links to the business facebook page:
+This is common to all pages, contains contact details and the Facebook icon links to the business Facebook page:

 ![Footer of home page](images/footer.png)

 ### Navigation Bar
 This is common to all pages.
-Navigation bar that uses the business logo as a link for the home page.
+The navigation bar that uses the business logo as a link for the home page.
 The navigation links are on the right side and the active page is a different colour and made larger:

 ![Navigation bar](images/nav-bar.png)
-On a mobile device the navigation links collapse:
+On a mobile device, the navigation links collapse:

 ![Mobile Navigation Bar](images/nav-bar-mobile.png)